T:BUC Camps Programme 2024/25 – Applications

 Due to the Covid-19 pandemic, 2020/21 was a very challenging year for groups to deliver with the ever changing guidelines and social distancing measures in place.
 Groups were required to find alternative and innovative ways to deliver, with many groups moving to online platforms for the majority of their programme.

 As a result, 75 groups successfully delivered T:BUC Camps in 2020/21.
 The following infographic shows some of the key outcomes from the T:BUC Camps Programme 2020/21.

 A selection of short articles on groups that delivered T:BUC in 2020/21 can be viewed via the link below:

 • News articles TBUC Camps news stories

 A list of the funding awarded for the T:BUC Camps Programme 2020/21 can be accessed via the Education Authority website.

 Further information & Contact details

 Further information available here or email: email@example.com

 Equality Impact Screening and Statement of Impact

-The Section 75 Equality Screening Form of the Together: Building a United Community – Summer Camps Pilot Programme is available at the link below:
+The Section 75 Screening Form of the T:BUC Camps Programme.
+Together: Building a United Community - Section 75 Equality Screening Form | The Executive Office (executiveoffice-ni.gov.uk)